ibm-cloud-docs/pattern-network-vrf-only/networking-design.md

 Click to learn more on [{{site.data.keyword.cloud_notm}} VRF](/docs/dl?topic=dl-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud).

-When the source address is not an IBM assigned IP address, a proxy server in classic is used as an intermediary allowing access to cloud services over the Direct Link.
+When the source address is not an IBM assigned IP address, a proxy server in classic is used as an intermediary allowing access to cloud services.

 Verify that Private Service endpoints are available for your cloud services [here](/docs/account?topic=account-vrf-service-endpoint&interface=ui).